Originally written: December 01, 2017

-During my business career last 13 years I have been fortunate to work in different industries (higher education, insurance, finance, IT, telecom), and with different job functions such as: manager, trainer, consultant, recruiter, adviser, at European, Asian and American multinationals and SMEs.
-I have acquired a tremendous amount of knowledge and skills which I bring with me in my actual role of Human Resource Management Professional and People Developer.
+During my business career last 13 years I have been fortunate to work in different industries (higher education, insurance, finance, IT, telecom), and in different job functions such as: manager, trainer, consultant, recruiter, and adviser at European, Asian and American multinationals and SMEs.
+I have acquired a tremendous amount of knowledge and skills which I bring with me in my actual role of education specialist and consultant.

-Below article provides my tactics of becoming a top selling insurance adviser at one of north Europe's most respected insurance and asset management firm: Swedish Folksam (People's insurance firm).
+Below article provides my tactics of becoming a top selling insurance.
+I became a top selling adviser at one of north Europe’s most respected insurance and asset management firm: Swedish insurance enterprise ‘Folksam’.
 I had no previous experience selling insurance products but still managed to become one of the best sellers in the country in 2014.
-This topic is also vital because a lot of insurance advisers/sellers fail to meet client expectations, and sales targets leading to a damaged brand image, loss of revenues and high employee turnover.
+This topic is vital because a lot of insurance advisers/sellers fail to meet client expectations, and sales targets leading to a damaged brand image, loss of revenues and high employee turnover.

-- Put the needs of the client first.
-Don't just sell "easy click and buy" accident insurances to meet your bonus targets, but instead offer insurances that are most needed by the client.
+- Place the needs of the client first.
+Don’t just sell “easy click and buy” accident insurances to meet your bonus targets, but offer insurances that are actually needed by the client.

 - Maintain a high energy level at all times.
-I am a fan of running, swimming and constantly learning and improving my skills and knowledge.
+I am a fan of running, swimming and constantly learning and improving by acquiring new skills and knowledge.
 You would need these traits to be a top insurance seller/adviser.
-With this energy level comes a strict and healthy diet, and to avoid late nights, excess alcohol and avoid frequent argues with your spouse which make you psychologically tired and demotivated.
+With this energy level comes a strict and healthy diet, and to avoid late nights, excess alcohol and to avoid frequent argues with your spouse which could make you psychologically tired and demotivated.

 - Be persistent in handling objections.
 An objection is not about you as a person, it is about the product, or, client need, or the fact the client did not get the information as sought at the very beginning of your conversation.
 Wanna know how to handle objections?
 Try this: what makes you say that?
 Who do you compare with?
 If I gave you […] as part of meeting your requirements, would you go ahead and buy today?